yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ## Getting Started

-After unpacking the artifact, the `Dockerfile` can be turned into an image by running:
+After unpacking the artifact, the main `Dockerfile` in the **/CAV25** base directory can be turned into an image by running:

 ```bash
 docker build -t bisimulation-learning .
 ```

 in the directoy of the file.
-As described above, the setup may take a while to install all dependencies and baseline tools.
+As described above, the setup may take a while to install all dependencies and baseline tools (in the range of 2h, depending on your system).

 The image can be run in a container by executing: